bio-miga/MiGA-Docker/get-data-files.md

 rm pseudomonads.tar.gz
 ```

-The resulting files and directory strucure are:
+The resulting files and directory structure are:

 ```
 $HOME/miga-data/miga_genomes